MIfeanyi/LoveDodge/README.md

 * [30log](https://github.com/Yonaba/30log)

 ## Usage
 * In main.lua functions `love.update(), love.draw(),etc...` all direct to LovelyMoon to manage the states.
-All states are under `lib`. template.lua will show you all available functions.
+All states are under `states`. template.lua will show you all available functions.
 ## Software License
 This project is under [GPL 3.0](https://github.com/MIfeanyi/LoveDodge/blob/master/LICENSE)
 * See libraries for their specific licenses.